Służew: Democratic period

 In 2005, the Polish Audiovisual Publishing House was founded as a subdivision of the Ministry of Culture and National Heritage, with the headquarters at 3 and 5 Wałbrzyska Street.
 In 2009, it was restructured into the National Audiovisual Institute, tasked with the digitisation, sharing and promotion of Polish audiovisual heritage.
 In 2017, it was joined with the National Film Archive, forming the National Film Archive and Audiovisual Institute, which is one of the largest archives of film and audio in Europe.

-In 2014, the Służew House of Culture community centre was opened at 15 Bacha Street, near the Służew Pond.
+In 2014, the Służew House of Culture community centre was opened at 15 Bacha Street, near the Służewiec Pond.

 The modernist complex was designed to resemble a small village, with several wooden pavilions including amenities such as several rooms, amphitheatre, play area, and a barn with animals.
 Before its opening, the community centre was housed in repurposed cargo containers used since 1993.
 In 2015, the World Peace Bell was unveiled nearby.
 It was a copy of the artwork from 1989, displayed at 55 Bukowińska Street, which was stolen in 2002.
 The original was one of 50 identical bells, gifted by Hiroshima and Nagasaki in Japan, two places destroyed in 1945 atomic bombings, to numerous cities across the globe, as a symbol of world peace.

 In 2019, the Fort VIII was renovated, and turned into a shopping centre.
 A privately owned recreational green area, known as the Eighth Park (Ósmy Park), was also opened nearby.
 Additionally, several multifamily residential buildings were constructed to the north of it.